grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/02 Projects.md

 ## Background

 Projects are a way to stay organized within your account in k6.
 Projects are assigned on a per organization level.
 Organization owners and admins can invite users to be members of a project.
-Only Read/Write members can be explicitly restricted from accessing a project.
+Project members can be assigned to have either [Read/Write](/cloud/project-and-team-management/project-members/#read-write) or [Read-Only](/cloud/project-and-team-management/project-members/#read-only) access to a project.

 ## Using Projects